zlxxo/AMLS_Exercise_12129796/06_README.txt

 - KNeighborsRegressor from sklearn
 - RandomForestRegressor from sklearn
 - DecisionTreeRegressor from sklearn
+- SVR from sklearn
 - MLPRegressor from sklearn with different number of hidden layers and number of units in those layers
 - keras Sequential model with dense layers
+The best accuracy we get is 55.5% on the training set and 53.8% on test set.
+The mean absolute error is around 0.5 and mean squared error is around 0.5.

 In the classification() method we first remove outliers and perform normalization.
 We use a support-vector model for classification (SVC) from sklearn and in the beginning it performs well with the given dataset.
+We get accuracy of 99.7% on training set and 98.4% on test set.

+------------------ Task 1.3 --------------------

+In previous task regression models do not perform well, so we try to perform feature engineering and fine-tunning of model hyperparameters.

+When it comes to feature engineering we tried:
+- remove correlated features
+- oversampling training data
+- add non-linearities
+- data binning

+There are no correlated variables.
+We used Pearson, Kendall and Spearman correlation methods but they do not detect any correlation between variables.
+See removeCorrelatedDataAndSplit() method in 03_Tunning.py.

+In the histogram in first task we can see that the in the wine quality colum the data is not equaly distributed.
+When we look at the mean value and the 25, 50 and 75 percentils we notice that most of the wines are graded with 6.
+Because of that we oversample data to get even distribution of the targets.
+See oversampleData() method in 03_Tunning.py.

+We also try to do scatter plots between variables and mark targets with different colors to see if there is a dependence between variables that is obvious to the eye.
+We also tried adding polynomial non-linearities but they did not improve the performance.
+See addNonlinearities() method in 03_Tunning.py.

+At the end we tried binning data into groups but that did not improve the performance of the regression model.
+See splitTobBins() method in 03_Tunning.py.

+In the regression() method uncomment lines:
+- 123 for oversampling
+- 125 for binning
+- 127 for adding non-linearities

+------------------ Task 1.4 --------------------